piyush672/FMTPro_Native/README.md

 FMT Pro Native
 Description
 FMT Pro Native is an Android application developed using Jetpack Compose.
-The project utilizes modern Android development practices including dependency injection with Hilt, UI components from Material Design 3, local database management with RoomDB, ViewModel for state management, and is written entirely in Kotlin.
+This project incorporates modern Android development practices including dependency injection with Hilt, UI components from Material Design 3, local database management with RoomDB, ViewModel for state management, and is entirely written in Kotlin.

 Features
 Jetpack Compose: A modern toolkit for building native UI.